Low Testosterone Treatment FAQ's

 Do I Need Follow-Up Appointments While on TRT?

 You need regular checkups after your first TRT session to ensure your testosterone levels are normal and the side effects are minimal compared to having low testosterone.
 Doctors will screen your prostate to see if it is getting bigger and do blood tests to check your red blood cell levels.
-Your testosterone dose may need to be adjusted based on how your body responds to the first dose.
+Your testosterone dose may need to be adjusted based on your body's response to the first dose.

 If you have any other questions or want to know more about testosterone replacement therapy, we can help.
 Please don't hesitate to contact us for more information and support.
 We're here to assist you with all your concerns.